JacquelineHu/JacquelinHu.github.io/hydejack/_posts/2019-11-14-FID-noise-in-SE.md

 ---
-title: MRI Notes: FID noise in SE sequence?
+title: MRI Notes - FID noise in SE sequence?
 image: /assets/img/blog/fine_line_artifact.jpg
 description: >
   Why there is a fine line in the MR image of SE sequence?